eesyuen09/tp/docs/DeveloperGuide.md

     * Pros: Very permissive, easier to implement
     * Cons: Allows many invalid emails

-**Aspect: Enrolled Month Validation**
+**Aspect: Enrolled Month Validation and Handling**

-* **Alternative 1 (current choice):** Format `MMYY`; check valid month and disallow future months
+* **Alternative 1 (current choice):** Accept input in `MMYY` format only, ensuring the month is valid and not in the future.
+The enrolled month field is optional — if not provided, it defaults to the current month.
+When specified, enrollment is assumed to occur on the first day of that month.
+Once set, the enrolled month cannot be edited afterwards.
-    * Pros: Prevents impossible enrolments, ensures chronological consistency for attendance/performance/fees tracking
+    * Pros: Prevents invalid or inconsistent enrolments, ensures every student has a valid month even if omitted, and simplifies data handling.
-    * Cons: Cannot pre-enter future planned enrolments
+    * Cons: Does not allow pre-entering future enrolments, assumes first-day enrolment, and requires deletion to correct wrong entries.

-* **Alternative 2:** Only validate `MMYY` format, allow future months
+* **Alternative 2:** Validate only the `MMYY` format and allow future months; permit editing of the enrolled month after creation.
-    * Pros: Can schedule future enrolments, more flexible for planning
+    * Pros: More flexible for future scheduling and correction of mistakes.
-    * Cons: Requires additional logic elsewhere to prevent inconsistencies
+    * Cons: Increases risk of data inconsistency and requires additional logic for validation across linked records.

-* **Alternative 3:** Use full date input (`ddMMyy`) instead of `MMYY`
+* **Alternative 3:** Use full date input (`ddMMyy`) instead of `MMYY`, allowing mid-month enrolments.
-    * Pros: More precise, supports partial months or mid-month enrolment
+    * Pros: Provides higher precision for analysis and reporting.
-    * Cons: More cumbersome for users, overkill if month-level granularity is sufficient
+    * Cons: More cumbersome for users and unnecessary if month-level accuracy is sufficient.

 **Aspect: ClassTag Validation**